 Through House Concurrent Resolution 107 of the 2016 Legislative Session, a Safe Haven Consortium was formed of a select group of representatives of emergency care facilities and key stakeholder groups to assist the Department in developing and maintaining a registry of Safe Haven sites and to promote best practice related to the Safe Haven Law.
-DCFS coordinated and hosted two Safe Haven Consortium meetings in 2017, the first being on October 12, 2017 and then on December 4, 2017.
-An additional meeting was held on January 12, 2018 to finalize the recommendations of the Consortium.
+DCFS coordinated and hosted two Safe Haven Consortium meetings in 2018, the first being on January 12, 2018, and an additional meeting was held on November 5, 2018.
 DCFS assists in organizing and facilitating these meetings.
 Included in Section 6.0 of this report is a summary of the Consortium's activities and recommendations.